 Hello Dear Reader!

-I am Melynda E. Brown the cook and writer behind Scratch Made Food! & DIY Homemade Household.
+I am Melynda E. Brown the cook, recipe developer and writer behind Scratch Made Food! & DIY Homemade Household.
 Here at home, I keep a well-stocked pantry (most of the time!), practice frugality, and cook with what I have on hand (again, most of the time.).
-In fact, I have been cooking and keeping a home for more years than I care to say having started in my own childhood family home as one of the oldest, looking out after some of the youngest!
+In fact, I have been cooking and keeping a home for more years than I care to say, having started in my own childhood family home as one of the oldest, looking out after some of the youngest!

 You may (or may not...) be wondering why the many moves.
 It is simple really, comfort.
 When you have comfort in your home including the land, the investment of time and energy to bring it to fruition is not work as much as a labor of love.
 When there is a work to be done, you absolutely need to be, where you want to be!
 So many moves along with a winter of volunteerism that the daughter and son-in-law took part in was a superior learning experience.
 We had time to think about our shared future, decide about where we really wanted to be, and journey forward to make it all happen.
 And of course our precious grandson was along for the ride.
-That young man did more in his first two years of life, than many do in a lifetime!
-And we are just getting started here in East Texas!
+That young man did travel and explorations in his first two years of life, than many do in a lifetime!
+And we are just getting started here in East Texas, with so much to do, see and enjoy!

 A little something about me, I love kitchens, especially big kitchens filled with every appliance and cook's toy available.
 But you might be surprised to find that I actually had a tiny kitchen in Montana.
-I needed to share the oven in my daughter's kitchen when I baked bread or made granola.
+Tiny enough, that I had no stove and needed to share the oven in my daughter's kitchen when I baked bread or made granola.
 And I would be remiss if I did not confess that I will forever miss the Montana root cellar!
-But no matter the size of my kitchen or the state I live in, my kitchen forevermore be a busy one!
+But no matter the size of my kitchen or the state I live in, my kitchen forevermore will be a busy one!

 Just like in Montana and Wyoming we share this land with our Daughter and Son in Law and young Grandson.
-We have been sharing this dream for a few years now, and along the way, we were gifted with the joy of another grandchild.
-Totally a fun day each and every day discovering the world all over again through the eyes of a child.
+We have been sharing this dream for a sustainable life for a few years now, and along the way, we were gifted with the joy of another grandchild.
+Life is just brighter when discovering the world all over again through the eyes of a child.
 We cook and bake from scratch, eating most of our meals at home.
 I still grind my own flour and bake our bread.
 We share not only the property (and the work!) but also the dream of a more self-sufficient lifestyle.
 My kitchen here in Texas is in our 40ft fifth wheel that we have turned into a very comfortable Tiny Home.
-The kitchen is quite large giving me more kitchen than I had in Montana, but less than was in Wyoming.
+The kitchen is quite large giving me more kitchen than I had in Montana, but less than what was all mine in Wyoming!
+We recently put the finishing touches on a rebuilt metal shop building that now holds my washer and dryer along with a propane stove for canning.

 I have always been a lifelong learner.
-I enjoy learning new ways to improve or make easier, just about each task that needs to be done.
-And I have taken on the responsibility to learn and succeed in tasks I have previously avoided.
+I enjoy learning new ways to improve or make easier, just about each and every task that needs to be done.
+And I have taken on the responsibility to learn and succeed in tasks I have previously avoided, out of fear.
 Such as pressure canning.
 During our time in Montana I took a seasonal job as a Food Preservation Specialist.
 My tasks included canning the harvest from the farm for the family and production canning for the small farm store.
 And, it was a match made in heaven!

 And while I did not get to meet Mr. Costner or any of the acting staff, I did get to meet some of the support staff and the catering crew for the show.
 And yes I cooked gallons and gallons of RIP’S HUCKLEBERRY HEAT, hot sauce!
 You can view the photo layout from ABC Acres here.
 Yes, that is me, hair in a bun, cooking up another batch of RIP’S HUCKLEBERRY HEAT, hot sauce!
 Funny it wasn't until we moved away from Montana that I started watching the show, and all in all, I would say that RIP'S HUCKLEBERRY HEAT, does in fact match the character it is named after. #yellowstonetvshow